owid/sdg-tracker.org/pages/quality-education.md

         <div class="col-md">
             <span>SDG Indicator 4.3.1</span>
             <h3>Equal access to further education</h3>
-            <p><strong>Definition:</strong> Indicator 4.3.1 is the <i><q>participation rate of youth and adults in formal and non-formal education and training in the previous 12 months, by sex</q></i>.<p>It is not clear how this is supposed to be tracked.
+            <p><strong>Definition:</strong> Indicator 4.3.1 is the <q>participation rate of youth and adults in formal and non-formal education and training in the previous 12 months, by sex</q>.<p>It is not clear how this is supposed to be tracked.
 Here we show the total enrollment in tertiary education, regardless of age, expressed as a percentage of the total population of the  five-year age group following on from secondary school leaving.
 Data on non-formal further education and training is not available.</p>
-            <p><strong>Goal:</strong> By 2030 <q><i>ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education</q></i>.<p>There is no defined target level of further education participation rates per year for this indicator.</p>
+            <p><strong>Goal:</strong> By 2030 <q><i>ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education</q>.<p>There is no defined target level of further education participation rates per year for this indicator.</p>
             <p><strong>More research:</strong> Further data and research can be found at <i>Our World in Data</i> <a href="https://ourworldindata.org/tertiary-education">entry on Tertiary Education</a>.</p>
             <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/population-breakdown-by-highest-level-of-education-achieved-for-those-aged-15-in">Projections of population by education level</a></p>